DS-RF/Yambo_examples/README.md

 ### Yambo GW on 10 nodes

 Yambo code has several levels of paralelization.
-The parameters of paralelization are in input file *yambo.in*:
+The parameters for paralelization can be placed in input file *yambo.in*:

 ```
 NLogCPUs = 10                               # [PARALLEL] Live-timing CPU`s (0 for all)